 A 1995 study published in the European Journal of Clinical Pharmacology examined what effect zinc had on decreasing sebum secretion when used as zinc acetate in combination with erythromycin.
 To perform the study, the researchers had 14 participants apply a solution of 4% erythromycin and 1.2% zinc acetate on the left half of their forehead and a 4% erythromycin solution, with no zinc, on the right side of their forehead twice daily for 12 weeks.
 At the end of the study, the researchers found that only the zinc/erythromycin solution reduced sebum secretion, by 20%.
 This led the researchers to conclude that zinc was necessary in the solution to cause the observed reduction in sebum secretion.10

 Topical Zinc + Topical Antibiotic = Less Bacteria

 Researchers have performed three studies examining the effect of topical zinc compounds on acne bacteria.
 Two of these studies found that topical zinc (zinc acetate) + the topical antibiotic, erythromycin, was effective at reducing the number of acne bacteria in the skin of acne patients.
 Whether it was the zinc of the topical antibiotic that was primarily responsible for the reduction in bacteria is unknown.

 One of the studies found also that zinc (zinc ascorbate), when put into a petri dish with acne bacteria, could limit the growth of the bacteria.

 Expand to read details of studies

-A 1984 study published in the Journal of the American Academy of Dermatology examined what effect a zinc/erythromycin solution had on the number of P. acnes in the skin of acne patients.
+A 1984 study published in the Journal of the American Academy of Dermatology examined what effect a zinc/erythromycin solution had on the number of acne bacteria (C. acnes) in the skin of acne patients.
 To perform the study, the researchers divided the 22 participants into two groups:

 - Group 1 applied a 1.2% zinc acetate and 4% erythromycin solution to their skin twice daily for 10 weeks.